Nadir Abdurrahmanov: Biography

 In the early 60s. the artist made a trip to Lankaran and began work on the painting “Planting Rice”.
 At the same time, the painter turned to the topic of labor.
 The search for the courageously harsh, monumental language in painting was reflected in such canvases as “Constructions of the seven-year plan” and “Builders of Ali-Bayramli State District Power Station” and others.
 Among the famous works of Abdurrahmanov painted in different years - “Twilight in the Mountains”, "Chaltikbejaranlar"(1960), “Favorite Patterns”(1967), “Spring in the Mountains”(1970), “World of Firuza”, “Talysh Girl”(1970), “People of our Mountains”, “Talysh”(1967).
 A poetic perception of life is also characteristic of many of the painter's landscapes, which are dedicated to the mountainous regions of his native land: Lerik, Lachin, Shusha such are “Village in the Mountains”, “Lachin”, “Lerik.
 Spring”(1964), “Lake in the Mountains”, “On Lake Gara Gol”, “Minkend”, “Shusha”, etc.

-The paintings and drawings of the Iraq-Afghanistan series were created by Abdurrahmanov recently on the impressions of a trip to these friendly countries and have become a new page in the creative biography of the Azerbaijani artist.
+The paintings and drawings of the Iraq-Afghanistan series were created by Abdurrahmanov recently off a trip to these countries and have become a new page in the creative biography of the Azerbaijani artist.
 One of the best paintings in this series is the "Twilight" painting.
-The deep emotional and aesthetic expressiveness of the painting is due to the rhythmic construction of space.
-The harmony of lines and colours with particular poetry is expressed in such works as “Orange Grove”, “Mosul”, “Street in Baghdad”, “Sunny Day”, “Girl with Donkeys”, “Ghazni”, “Street in Kabul”, “Students from Kabul”,“ Afghans”,“ Seller of pottery”, “Portrait of the Artist Farad”, etc. Each of these works reveals a new facet of the artist’s pictorial talent.
+The emotional expressiveness of the painting is due to the rhythmic construction of space.
+The harmony of lines, and colours with particular poetry is expressed in such works as “Orange Grove”, “Mosul”, “Street in Baghdad”, “Sunny Day”, “Girl with Donkeys”, “Ghazni”, “Street in Kabul”, “Students from Kabul”,“ Afghans”,“ Seller of pottery”, “Portrait of the Artist Farad”, etc. Each of these works reveal the artist’s pictorial talent.

 Since 1960, for 10 years, Abdurrahmanov headed the Union of Artists of Azerbaijan, in the same years he was elected as a deputy of the Supreme Council of the Republic from the Lachin region.
 In 1960, the artist was awarded the title of Honored Art Worker of the Azerbaijan SSR and in 1964, he was awarded the title of People's Artist of the Azerbaijan SSR.
 Nadir Abdurrahmanov, the head of the department of painting at Azerbaijan State Academy of Fine Arts (1983), professor at Azerbaijan State University of Culture and Arts (1984), was awarded the State Prize of Azerbaijan in 1985 for a series of works dedicated to the people of Karabakh.